-Note: The electronic locking differential is for off-road use only and is not for use on dry pavement.
-Using the electronic locking differential on dry pavement will result in increased tire wear, noise and vibration.
+Note: The electronic locking differential (ELD) is for off-road use only and is not for use on dry pavement.
+Using the electronic locking differential on dry pavement can result in increased tire wear, noise and vibration.

 The electronic locking differential is a device housed in the rear axle that allows both rear wheels to turn at the same speed.
-The electronic locking differential can provide additional traction should your vehicle become stuck.
+The electronic locking differential provides additional traction should your vehicle become stuck.
 You can activate the differential electronically and shift it on the fly within the operating speed range.
-The electronic differential will automatically disengage when the vehicle speed exceeds a set value and it will automatically reengage when the vehicle speed goes below a set value (see table below).
-It will also automatically engage based on certain selected drive modes.
-See Principle of Operation (page 21).
-The electronic locking differential is for use in mud, rocks, sand, or any off-road condition where you need maximum traction.
+The electronic differential disengages when the vehicle speed exceeds a set value and it re-engages when the vehicle speed goes below a set value.
+Refer to the following table for the speeds when the electronic locking differential turns on and off.
+It also engages based on certain selected drive modes.
+See Principle of Operation (page 27).
+The electronic locking differential is for use in mud, rocks, sand or any off-road condition where you need maximum traction.
 It is not for use on dry pavement.